Which Homeowners Insurance Companies Offer Good Service?

 Finding Good Claims-Handling Service

 One way to spot serious problems is to look at records of complaints filed with the California Department of Insurance.
-Our Ratings Tables report counts of justified homeowners insurance complaints for 2011–13 (the most recent years for which data were available) for the insurance groups that wrote the most policies in California during that time period.
-The tables also report complaint rates, which take into account the fact that some companies do much more business than others and are therefore likely to incur more complaints.
-The complaint rates indicate the number of complaints per $100,000 in “exposures,” which is an estimate of the number of homeowners policies written.
+The table below reports counts of “justified” homeowners insurance complaints for 2016–18 (the most recent years for which data were available) for the insurance groups that wrote the most policies in California during that time period.
+The table also reports complaint rates, which take into account the fact that some companies do much more business than others and are therefore likely to incur more complaints.
+The complaint rates indicate the number of complaints per 100,000 “exposures,” which is an estimate of the number of homeowners policies written.

 Feedback from Policyholders and Contractors